ARUP-NGS/StrainConstructMer/README.md

 ---

 # ARUP StrainTypeMer
-__ARUP StrainTypeMer__ is a rapid program created to compare genomes of two or more samples.
-The primary use case is for epidemiological analysis.
-The program analyzes NGS data created by Whole Genome Fragmentation protocol.
-This version of __StrainTypeMer__ works as two Ion Torrent Plugins. __ARUP StrainTypeMer__ is an NGS analysis designed to replace Pulsed Field Gel Electrophoresis (PFGE).
-While most epidemiological NGS methods require reference alignment __ARUP StrainTypeMer__ is designed to run reference free, thus creating a universal analysis method to compared strains unhinder by the amount of identity a sample has with the reference sequence.
-Because __ARUP StrainTypeMer__ is reference-free it creates a universal strain comparison method that will work across many species and genera of organisms.
+__ARUP StrainTypeMer__ is a rapid program that compares the nucleotide content or more samples.
+The primary use case is to replace for Pulsed Field Gel Electrophoresis (PFGE) for epidemiological analysis.
+The program analyzes NGS data created by a Whole Genome Fragmentation Protocol.
+This version of __StrainTypeMer__ works as two Ion Torrent Plugins __StrainConstructMer__ and __StrainCompareMer__.
+While most epidemiological NGS methods require reference alignment __ARUP StrainTypeMer__ is designed to run reference free.
+This creates a universal analysis method to compared strains unhindered by the amount of identity a sample has with the reference sequence or the availability of a suitable reference.
+Because __ARUP StrainTypeMer__ is reference-free it creates a universal strain comparison method that will work across many species and genera.
+Analysis can be completed in under 30 minutes for 5-20 samples.

 # StrainConstructMer
 __StrainConstructMer__ is the first plugin in the StrainTypeMer analysis.
 This plugin processes a sample and